f4exb/sdrdaemon/README.md

 You have to install [CM256cc](https://github.com/f4exb/cm256cc).
 You will then have to specify the include and library paths on the cmake command line.
 Say if you install cm256cc in `/opt/install/cm256cc` you will have to add `-DCM256CC_INCLUDE_DIR=/opt/install/cm256cc/include/cm256cc -DCM256CC_LIBRARIES=/opt/install/cm256cc/lib/libcm256cc.so` to the cmake commands.

-The GNUradio source block supporting FEC is located in the `gr-sdrdaemonfec` subdirectory.
+The GNUradio standard source block (supporting FEC) is located in the `gr-sdrdaemonfec` subdirectory.

 `sdrdaemonrx` binary recognizes the configuration commmand `fecblk` to specify the number of FEC blocks.
 When `fecblk=0` is specified in the commands and hence no FEC blocks are added.